 The pandemic has shown that it is possible to operate OAT programmes with fewer restrictions, greater autonomy and client choice.
 Many countries eased OAT regulations during the COVID-19 pandemic, and there was a substantial move towards take-home OAT in the region.
-For example, in the United Kingdom, most people were moved onto 7 to 14 day prescriptions instead of daily or supervised pick up of OAT medication, and civil society highlights that the vast majority of clients found this improved their treatment experience, as they felt more trusted and more in control of their treatment.
-Civil society in Italy, Spain and Switzerland report similar experiences.18,19,23,34

-Although the COVID-19 pandemic is still affecting harm reduction services in the region, in 2021 civil society in some cities (London, Copenhagen, Paris, Rome) reported that harm reduction services were no longer disrupted.
-While services were severely disrupted in the first months of the COVID-19 pandemic (beginning in March 2020), by the start of 2021 these disruptions were much reduced.
-Nevertheless, reduced opening hours and other limitations in NSPs' capacity affected access to harm reduction commodities like syringes.
+For example, in the United Kingdom, most people were moved onto 7 to 14 day prescriptions instead of daily or supervised pick up of OAT medication, and civil society highlights that the vast majority of clients found this improved their treatment experience, as they felt more trusted and more in control of their treatment.^{16,17} Civil society in Italy, Spain and Switzerland report similar experiences.^{18,19,23,34} disrupted in the first months of the COVID-19 pandemic (beginning in March 2020), by the start of 2021 these disruptions were much reduced.25 Nevertheless, reduced opening hours and other limitations in NSPs' capacity affected access to harm reduction commodities like syringes.
 Harm reduction services made various adaptions to address COVID-19-related disruptions.
-For example, syringe distribution was expanded in Belgium, Italy, Switzerland and the United Kingdom through an increase in peer-to-peer NSP services or by implementing mail order injecting equipment.16-18,20,27,35
+For example, syringe distribution was expanded in Belgium, Italy, Switzerland and the United Kingdom through an increase in peer-to-peer NSP services or by implementing mail order injecting equipment.^{16-18,20,27,35}